GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/triangle_list.rst

 The following fields are displayed:

-* Triangle address – The virtual address for the instance node within the TLAS.

-* Triangle offset – The offset for the instance node within the TLAS.

-* Triangle count – The number of triangles in the triangle node.
+* Geometry index - The index of the geometry that the triangle belongs to.

+* Opaque - Presence of the opaque geometry flag.

+* No duplicate any hit invocation - Presence of the no duplicate any hit invocation geometry flag.

-* Geometry index – The geometry index of the triangle.
+* Primitive index - The API index of the triangle accessible in shaders.

+* Node address - The virtual address of this node in GPU memory.

+* Node offset - The relative address of this node relative to the BLAS address.

-* Is inactive - Is this triangle node inactive.
+* Active - Whether or not this triangle is active according to the API specification definition.

 * Triangle surface area - The surface area of the triangle node.

 * SAH - The surface area heuristic of the triangle node.

-* Vertex0
+* Vertex0 - The vertex position of the first triangle vertex.

-* Vertex1
+* Vertex1 - The vertex position of the second triangle vertex.

-* Vertex2
+* Vertex2 - The vertex position of the third triangle vertex.

-* Vertex3 - Only used if 2 or more triangles in the node.

 The columns can be sorted by clicking on the column header, apart from the vertex columns; sorting is disabled for these columns.
 The arrow in the heading shows if